Lumi Credits Price Up 24% Over Last 7 Days (LUMI)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Lumi Credits’ launch date was October 1st, 2020.
+Lumi Credits launched on October 1st, 2020.
 Lumi Credits’ total supply is 128,000,000,000,000 tokens.
 The official website for Lumi Credits is luminous.games.
 Lumi Credits’ official Twitter account is @lumitoken and its Facebook page is accessible here.

 [Telegram](https://t.me/luminousfinance)[Medium](https://medium.com/lumi-token)”